Georgia Nursing Programs and Degrees Guide

 Student Review: “The nursing program at Georgia Southern University was fantastic.
-The courses were very challenging but all in all I think these are definitely chocked full of the important information I need to be successful in the field.
+The courses were very challenging but all in all, I think these are definitely chocked full of the important information I need to be successful in the field.
 I really enjoyed ALL of my teachers so far, which is amazing in itself.
 How often do you hear of students actually enjoying their teachers but I definitely did.
-They were very approachable, the office hours were reasonable and they were never to busy for a serious question.
+They were very approachable, the office hours were reasonable and they were never too busy for a serious question.
 This is a wonderful school to go if you want to become a nurse, the program also had a lot of fun activities for us to do as well as volunteer work to get more hands on in the field.
 I enjoyed my volunteer work at the campus health clinic.
 I enjoyed my time at the university very much.” – Student at Georgia Southern University

 Student Review: “The nursing program at Truett-McConnell College is fantastic.
 Our professors care about our learning and our needs.
 They allow us to strive to be our best and are lenient when we need it.
-The program featured clinical at a local hospital which allowed the students in the nursing program to gather first hand experience.
+The program featured clinical at a local hospital which allowed the students in the nursing program to gather first-hand experience.
 One aspect I would say could be improved would be the layout of the program.
 The program put two classes together into one semester where they should have been spread out through an entire school year.
 Because of this, I feel that I haven’t learned everything I should be learning and that I have a lot of makeup work I need to do to ensure I am prepared to be in the field.
 Overall, the program is fantastic, and I would recommend it to anyone looking for a small program with professors who care about your individual learning needs.” – Student at Truett-McConnell College

-1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/
+1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/